We want YOU to join our team!

 Internship Requirements and Process

-Please consult with your educational institution for information about their requirements and the process for enrolling in an internship program.
+Please consult with your educational institution/ program of study (if applicable) for information about their requirements and the process for enrolling in an internship program.

 Ready to connect to discuss an opportunity with Digital Human Library?
 Contact us!

 Meet Our Interns 2022-2023